 Your pores can stretch due to a few reasons — skin ageing, body weight changes, and previous acne breakouts, to name a few.
 These cause your pores to expand, which produces more oil and adds to your oily skin condition.
-When you have enlarged pores, it also becomes easier for sweat, dirt, and dead skin cells to build up, which can lead to acne breakouts too.
+When you have stretched out and enlarged pores, it also becomes easier for sweat, dirt, and dead skin cells to build up, which can lead to acne breakouts too.

 Wrong Skincare Products